-The master's thesis (201800100) can be seen as the final course of the master's programme.
-Supervised by a senior faculty member from the programme, you conduct an individual research project on a specific topic.
+The Master's thesis can be seen as the final course of the master's programme.
+Supervised by a senior faculty member from the programme, students conduct an individual research project on a specific topic.
 The research results in a thesis (a research report or article) and a colloquium.
 It is possible (but not required) to conduct the research project within or for an external organisation (for instance a company, communication agency, or a governmental organisation).
-You will be responsible for finding an organisation and agreeing on the research topic yourself, but you also need approval from the university.
-It is possible to combine the graduation project with an internship (201800099) within the same organisation.
-At the start of the graduation process, you can receive support or advice from our graduation coordinator.
-More information can be found on our graduation the canvas page.
+Students will be responsible for finding an organisation and agreeing on the research topic themselves, but also need approval from the university.
+At the start of the graduation process, students can receive support or advice from our graduation coordinator.